 and to secure justice and fair treatment to all..."

 The President’s decision to rescind Deferred Action for Childhood Arrivals (DACA) means that the lives of hundreds of thousands of young immigrants who were brought to this country as children now hang in the balance.
 This program allowed relief from deportation for certain immigrant children who met certain criteria.
 The repeal of this program means that almost 800,000 immigrants who were brought to the United States as children will lose the legal protections and work authorization they had been granted.

 ADL has long advocated for Congress to pass meaningful comprehensive immigration reform.
 Senators Richard Durbin (D-IL) and Lindsey Graham (R-SC) and Representatives Lucille Roybal-Allard (D-CA) and Ileana Ros-Lehtinen (R-FL) recently introduced updated versions of the Dream Act (S. 1615/H.R.
 3440) in the House and Senate.
-This legislation would allow young people who were brought to the U.S. through no fault of their own to earn lawful permanent residence status and eventually become American citizens, provided they meet certain criteria such as graduation from high school and passing a criminal background check.
+This legislation would allow young people who were brought to the U.S. as children to earn lawful permanent residence status and eventually become American citizens, provided they meet certain criteria such as graduation from high school and passing a criminal background check.

 Urge your Members to support this legislation.

 I Urge You to Support Fairness for Immigrant Children

 Dear [Decision Maker],